 Watching the start from here is electric – you’ll see the lights go out, and a whole field of F1 cars squeeze into the tight turn 1.
 You’ll also be close to the pitlane exit and have a distant view of some pitstops.

 A dedicated catering area behind the grandstand means you can refuel and not have to take your eyes off the track for a moment.

 Tip: for the best spectator experience avoid blocks A and E. If buying from the retailers listed here you can message them with your request and as long as there’s availability they’ll get you the better seats.

 Red Bull Grandstand

 The scene is framed by magnificent local landscape and the ‘Bull of Spielberg’ statue that has become iconic since the circuit’s return.
-The cherry on the cake is a well placed giant screen opposite the grandstand which ensures you’ll never miss a beat.
+The cherry on the cake is some well placed giant screens opposite the grandstand which ensure you’ll never miss a beat.